-The name of the car is derived from the ini file name.
+The name of the car is derived from the .ini file name.
 In the meta section we can provide a description and the type.
 Use car if a configuration can be used standalone and mixin if it needs to be combined with other configurations.
 In the config section we define that this definition is based on the vanilla configuration.
-We also define a variable heap_size and set it to 1q.
+We also define a variable heap_size and set it to 1g.
+Note that variables defined here take precedence over variables defined in the config.ini file of any of the referenced configurations.

-Let's open vanilla/config/jvm.options to see how this variable is used (we'll only show the relevant part here):
+Let's open vanilla/config/templates/jvm.options to see how this variable is used (we'll only show the relevant part here):